 He sees them now, as they were then.
 The evil men.
 The boys.
 The things.
 The beasts.
-Sees them drinking and laughing, and taking her in turn.
+Sees them drinking and laughing Taking her in turn.
 It's a horrible thing.
 Turn after turn.
 They never tire.
-Again, the shove her into the mud.
-Beasts, Sal thinks.
-Stinking demons in human form.
+They always grunt when they finish.
+Again, they shove her into the mud.
+Beasts, breasts, mud, Sal thinks.
+Stinking demons, in human form.

 The sky begins to fracture.
 Lightning sears the night.
-Crackles of thunder, like insane laughter.
+Crackles of thunder, like insane laughter, bites at his ears.

 Sal's anger boils.
 It does not matter.
 Introspection be damned.
 This must not stand.
 Not now, not ever and not here in this place.

-He runs still...
+He runs again...
 Like a beast he charges.
 He bounds.
 Jumps high into the night and batters himself with each landing.
 Crunches bone.
 Splits ancient sinew.
 Pieces of him slough away.
 He cares not.
 As long as he is able to move he is happy.
 But this happiness is short lived.
 But what is short?
 What is time, now?
+What are bashed trees?

 What will happen now?
 Will he be free of this hell?